“Trespasses” is a short story by Canadian author Alice Munro, included in the collection Runaway, published 2006.

 - What’s the point of the restaurant scene?
 We never see the old married couple again.
 All the more reason to nix the first few sections?

 - I find it hard to believe a ten-year-old is allowed that much freedom.

 Okay, honestly, if someone in one of my writing groups had uploaded “Trespasses”, they may have even received those notes from me.
 And this is why it’s so hard to offer critique on literary short stories — the form is deliberately experimental.
 Is anything ever wrong?
 Well, yes, of course.
 Except these ‘wrong’ things are so very specific to any single story we can’t fall back on guidelines.
 This is why some writers have learned to hate guidelines (or ‘rules’) altogether.
 (I’m not in that camp.)

-That’s because in “Trespasses”, as in all of her work, there is an explainable reason for Munro’s narrative choices.
+That’s because in “Trespasses”, as in all of Munro’s work, there is an explainable reason for all narrative choices.
 It’s just, putting these reasons into words is so hard.
 If we can articulate what Munro’s doing here, we can bring more nuance to the ‘writing guidelines’ we have learned.

 To that end, I recommend the following paper: ‘Who Was It If It Wasn’t Me?’: The Problem of Orientation in Alice Munro ‘s ‘Trespasses’: A Cognitive Ecological Analysis by Nancy Easterlin, who does an excellent job of putting Munro’s unusual narrative decisions into words, with the overall message that Munro is deliberately disorienting the reader.